Axolotter/CodingIIFinal-Vision/CodeReview.md

 Does the code work as expected?

-- [ ] Works as expected
+- [X] Works as expected
 - [ ] Partially works
 - [ ] Does not work

 **Notes:**
-- What works:
+- What works: The majority of the project works
-- What doesn't work:
+- What doesn't work: Edgecases and speed
-- Any error messages:
+- Any error messages: None

 ---

 ## 4. Code Clarity & Readability

 - [ ] Easy to read
-- [ ] Somewhat confusing
+- [X] Somewhat confusing
 - [ ] Hard to follow

 **Comments:**
 - Are variable names meaningful?
+Very meaningful to Jax, no one else
 - Are functions clearly named?
+Yes
 - Is the code logically organized?
+Yes

 ---

 ## 5. Structure & Design

-- [ ] Well structured
+- [X] Well structured
 - [ ] Needs improvement
 - [ ] Disorganized

 **Comments:**
 - Are functions used well?
+Yes
 - Is there repeated code that could be simplified?
+Not really
 - Could anything be broken into smaller functions?
+Maybe but it looks pretty good

 ---

 ## 6. Python Best Practices

-- [ ] Good practices used
+- [X] Good practices used
 - [ ] Some issues
 - [ ] Major issues

 **Check for:**
-- Proper indentation
+- Proper indentation - Good
-- Clean and readable code
+- Clean and readable code - Very readable
-- Appropriate use of loops and conditionals
+- Appropriate use of loops and conditionals - Yes
-- Avoidance of unnecessary global variables
+- Avoidance of unnecessary global variables - Yes!!

 ---

 ## 7. Bugs or Issues Found

-Be specific and helpful.
+Takes a very long time to run.
+Not necessarily a bug but could be a good fix to work on after the project's done.

 ---

 ## 8. Suggested Improvements

-Provide actionable suggestions:
+Speed of processing

 ---

 ## 9. Positive Feedback

-List at least two things done well:
+Very coherent and easy to follow even with the amount of files Very cool project concept

 ---